 This restaurant uses seasonal produce in many of their dishes.
 Favorites include the bagels and lox and the banana tartine.
 If you aren’t sure what to try, just ask!
 The staff here is very friendly and can help you figure out what to get in order to satisfy your palette.

-Don’t worry vegans because there’s a great LGBTQ friendly breakfast spot for you to enjoy as well.
+Don’t worry vegans because there’s a great LGBTQ friendly breakfast spot in Pensacola for you to enjoy as well.
 End Of The Line Cafe has become an area staple for their vegan brunch since 2002.
 This isn’t your boring vegan fare, and they’ve received a best choice award because of it.

 Favorites include the Jammy Sammy which features vegan cream cheese and jam and the house made hummus served on a warm pita with roma relish and cucumber.
 The food tastes so good that you might want to visit here more than once.